UoMResearchIT/matlab-novice/episodes/06-cond.md

 ```

 The second line of this code uses the keyword `if` to tell MATLAB
 that we want to make a choice.
-If the test that follows is true,
+If the logical operation that follows is true,
-the body of the `if` (i.e., the lines between `if` and `else`) are
+the body of the `if` statement (i.e., the lines between `if` and `else`) is
 executed.
-If the test is false, the body of the `else` (i.e.,
+If the logical operation returns false, the body of the `else` statement (i.e.,
-the lines between `else` and `end`) are executed instead.
-Only one
+the lines between `else` and `end`) is executed instead.
+Only one of these statement bodies is ever executed, never both.
-or the other is ever executed.

 Conditional statements don't have to have an `else` block.
 If there
-isn't one, MATLAB simply doesn't do anything if the test is false:
+isn't one, MATLAB simply doesn't do anything if the logical operation returns false:

 ```matlab
 num = 53;